Skip to content

 Gerald often brought Mary fresh fruit, chocolates, and non-puree food – which the facility insisted on serving her.
 He massaged her legs and scalp, played her favourite music – Frank Sinatra and Bing Crosby – though staff told him to turn it down even as football blared on the TV in an empty lounge.
 He says he found Mary with wet hair after a shower in a cold lounge.

 Mary fractured her hip in the nursing home.
 While surgery repaired it, Gerald says physiotherapy was minimal.
-With his sports physiotherapy training, he knew she needed consistent exercises to regain mobility and paid for extra physio – but says this was rarely provided.
+With his sports physiotherapy training, he knew she needed consistent exercises to regain mobility and paid for extra physio – but alleges this was rarely provided.

 Husband Barred from Visiting Wife